 Preparing students to be academic medical educators, the pathway provides knowledge in educational theory and develops skills in teaching.
 Activities include serving as a problem based learning tutor, leading a small group, developing learning objectives and delivering a lecture.
 In addition students write high quality examination questions, perform assessments, and provide feedback.

-Latino Health Pathway
+LatinX Health Pathway

 The pathway provides an enriched learning experience over the four years of medical school for those students with intermediate and advanced Spanish language proficiency interested in developing language, cultural and clinical skills to work with Spanish speaking patients, families, and communities.